lkesteloot/unsong/unsong.md

 “IN ORDER TO INSTANTIATE THE NEW JERUSALEM, YOU MUST GATHER TOGETHER ALL OF THE LSD IN THE CITY AND PLACE IT IN A RESERVOIR WHICH I WILL SHOW YOU.
 WHEN EVERYONE HAS ACHIEVED DIVINE CONSCIOUSNESS, IT WILL CREATE A CRITICAL MASS THAT WILL ALLOW A NEW LEVEL OF SPIRITUAL TRANSFORMATION.
 I WILL BECOME ONE WITH THE CITY, BECOME ITS GUARDIAN AND ITS GUIDE.
 AND NONE SHALL BE POOR, OR SICK, OR DYING, AND NONE SHALL CRY OUT TO THE LORD FOR SUCCOUR UNANSWERED.”

-“But…if I put LSD in the water supply…if the whole city…are you saying we, like, [i]secede[/i] from the United States?…you don’t understand.
+“But... if I put LSD in the water supply... if the whole city... are you saying we, like, [i]secede[/i] from the United States?... you don’t understand.
 We’ve been trying to spread a new level of consciousness for [i]years[/i].
-It never…if the whole city tries to become some kind of…if they don’t pay taxes or anything…we’re going to be in the [i]biggest[/i] trouble.
-You don’t know Nixon, he’s ruthless, he’d crush it, it’d never…”
+It never... if the whole city tries to become some kind of... if they don’t pay taxes or anything... we’re going to be in the [i]biggest[/i] trouble.
+You don’t know Nixon, he’s ruthless, he’d crush it, it’d never...”

 “YOU STILL DO NOT BELIEVE.
 OPEN YOUR BIBLE A SECOND TIME.”